jonfroehlich/CSE590Sp2018/L07-OpenCV/README.md

 6. On the left sidebar (Project), select Grade Scripts -> build.gradle (Module: openCVLibrary341).
 Note: do not select the build.gradle for Module: app.
 Switch the minSdkVersion to 21 and the compileSdkVersion to 21.
 Android Studio should show the yellow pop-up at the top of the build.gradle file that says "Gradle files have change since last sync.
 A project sync may be necessary for the IDE to work properly.
 Sync Now."
 Click on "Sync Now."

 7. Now, Gradle should auto-build again and, as before, complete successfully.
 Once again, select Build -> Make Project.
 This time, the build should work.
 Woohoo!
+But we're not done yet...

+8. We have to add openCVLibrary341 as a dependency to our app.
+On the left sidebar (Project), right-click on "app" and select "Open Module Settings."
+Make sure "app" is selected under modules and click on Dependencies.
+In the Dependencies view, click on the "+" sign and you'll be presented with three options: Library Dependency, Jar Dependency, and Module Dependency.
+Select "Module Dependency" and a pop-up Dialog should appear with the title "Choose Modules."
+Select openCVLibrary341.
+Click OK.
+Gradle will sync again and hopefully complete successfully.

-8. Now you can start using and building apps with the OpenCV Android library!
+9. Now you can start using and building apps with the OpenCV Android library!
 For a simple example based on the [Hello OpenCV Sample](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.html#hello-opencv-sample), see OpenCVTest.

 ## Resources
 A few resources I found and used when attempting to setup Android Studio for OpenCV development.